-Group B Streptococcus is the commonest cause of life-threatening infections in newborn babies in the UK.
+Group B Streptococcus is the commonest cause of life-threatening infection in newborn babies.
 Most GBS infections can be prevented by giving all women with GBS intravenous antibiotics at the onset of labour, as well as to those delivering prematurely or with a history of GBS.
-This recommended use of antibiotics reduces the likelihood of early-onset GBS infection developing in a baby born to a woman carrying GBS at the time of delivery from around 1 in 300 to less than 1 in 6000.
-Oral antibiotics given for GBS colonisation have not been shown to be effective at preventing GBS infection in babies, but intravenous antibiotics in labour are highly effective.
+This recommended use of antibiotics reduces the likelihood of GBS infection developing in a baby born to a woman carrying GBS at the time of delivery from around 1 in 300 to less than 1 in 6000.
+Oral antibiotics given have not been shown to be effective at preventing GBS infection in babies, but intravenous antibiotics in labour are highly effective.
 There are always small but possibly serious risks associated with taking antibiotics, and management and treatment need to be fully discussed.

 Detecting a GBS carrier

 Testing for GBS infection is not generally available in the NHS but is routinely undertaken at MUMS.
 The method for testing is an enriched culture medium (ECM) specifically designed for the isolation of GBS in swabs.
 Two swabs (lower vaginal and rectal) need to be cultured at 35-37 weeks’ gestation to best predict colonisation with GBS around the time of delivery.